aridjayarecipes/cutesrecipes.web.app/content/post/2315-easiest-way-to-prepare-award-winning-try-this-ruby-red-prune-jam.md

 - "Lots of moisture came out after resting for a few hours."
 - "Heat over medium heat.
 Scum (or bubbles) will keep coming out, so skim off the scum carefully."
 - "Simmer for about 10 minutes while squashing the prunes."
 - "Squeeze a lemon and add some juice after the syrup colour changes to ruby red and the prunes have softened.
 Stir and turn off the heat.
-Pour the jam in the jar while it's still hot."
+Pour the jam in the jar while it&#39;s still hot."
 - "Your ruby red prune jam is complete!"
 categories:
 - Recipe